NatalieAnna/Java/GUI/README.md

 Gui3.java - display blue square, display jpeg, paint randomly coloured circle, paint circle with gradient

+Gui4.java - button colour changes with each click of button

 Notes:

 - An event is an object of an Event class.